useblocks/sphinx-needs/docs/contributing.rst

 Contributing
 ============

-The following provides a guide for developers wishing to contribute to **Sphinx-Needs**.
+This page provides a guide for developers wishing to contribute to **Sphinx-Needs**.

 Bugs, Features and  PRs
 -----------------------

-| For **bug reports** and technical well described feature requests please use our issue tracker:
+For **bug reports** and well-described **technical feature requests**, please use our issue tracker:
 | https://github.com/useblocks/sphinxcontrib-needs/issues

-| For **feature ideas** and **questions** please use our discussion board:
+For **feature ideas** and **questions**, please use our discussion board:
 | https://github.com/useblocks/sphinxcontrib-needs/discussions

-If you have already created a **PR**, awesome!
-Just send it in.
-It will be checked by our CI (test and code styles) and a maintainer needs to perform a review, before it can be merged.
+If you have already created a **PR**, you can send it in.
+Our CI workflow will check (test and code styles) and a maintainer will perform a review, before we can merge it.
-Your PR should  contain the following parts:
+Your PR should conform with the following rules:

 * A meaningful description or link, which describes the change
 * The changed code (for sure :) )
 * Test cases for the change (important!)
-* Updated documentation, if behavior gets changed or new options/directives are introduced.
+* Updated documentation, if you change a behavior or introduce a new option(s)/directive(s).
-* Update of ``docs/changelog.rst``.
+* Update of :ref:`changelog <Changelog & License>`.
 * If this is your first PR, feel free to add your name in the ``AUTHORS`` file.

 Installing Dependencies